kwaldenphd/tabular-data-python/README.md

 To learn more about working with Excel workbooks in Python:
 - Al Sweigart, "Chapter 13, Working With Excel Spreadsheets," in *Automate the Boring Stuff With Python* (No Starch Press, 2020): 302-328.
 - [`openpyxl` documentation](https://openpyxl.readthedocs.io/en/stable/)

+# Project Prompts

+Create an automated program that removes first row of files for everything in `removeCsvheader.zip` folder.
+Describe scenario in which you would want or need to do this.
+What are the steps for this process.
+How do you build it in Python.
+What might be next?

+Navigate to an open data portal and download a `.csv` or `.xlsx` file.
+OpenData.gov, city of Chicago, SB, SportsReference, other.
+Open the data in a spreadsheet program and/or text editor What are you seeing, how can we start to make sense of it What documentation is available, etc.

+Load the data in Python as list/sublists and as dictionary.
+What challenges do you encounter and how do you address/solve them.
+When would you want one format vs the other.

+Manually create a small dataset and write to a CSV file.

 # Lab Notebook Questions